benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
+- Can take this one step further
-- Can move the whole destructuring + rest into the function header
+- Move the whole destructuring + rest into the function header
+- Just pass an object to `calc` function
 - Named parameters!

 /////